LAST UPDATED: May 15, 2019

 BACtrack is an American-owned breathalyzer company based in San Francisco, Calif.
 BACtrack is a leader in breathalyzers and offers a full range of innovative products for both professional and personal use.
 The company was founded in 2001 by Keith Nothacker when breathalyzers were strictly for law enforcement use.
 BACtrack was the first company to receive FDA marketing clearance in 2004 to sell breathalyzers to consumers for personal use.
 The BACtrack S80 Professional Breathalyzer is one of its top products.

 Quest Products Inc

-Quest Products Inc is a US-based company founded back in 2001.
-It has risen to be one of America’s leading companies in the manufacturing of several consumer products, including drug and alcohol testing.
+Quest Products Inc. is a U.S.-based company that was founded in 2001.
+It is one of America’s leading companies in the manufacturing of several consumer products, including drug and alcohol testing.
 Its leading product, the AlcoHawk brand of breathalyzers, was a pioneer in the breath alcohol tester consumer market, releasing its first units in 1999.
 All of its breathalyzers are DOT-approved with a US FDA 510(k) pre-market clearance.
-One of its popular products is the AlcoHAWK PT500 Breathalyzer.
+One of its popular products is the AlcoHAWK PRO FC Breathalyzer.

 Best Breathalyzer Pricing

 - Under $50: There are a variety of personal, portable breathalyzers at this price.
 However, most of them only offer primary functionality.
 Depending on the manufacturing company, breathalyzers here are popular due to their low price and basic functionality.